makersacademy/bowling-challenge/README.md

 - define a variable that equals to calling the method calculateScore() once the previous steps are done and console.log that variable to see the total score calculated.

-(just run the file scorecard.js to see the score for scoring only strikes!)
+(just run the file scorecard.js to see the score for a random game!)

 # Packages: